Keep reservoir closed when applying the brakes! (otherwise brake fluid will spray around).

 When the going gets though, the tough gets going... so the own research started.
 After lots of time, and many tests, about every part and aspect of the braking system, things were sorted out.

 End of 2022, after 2 prototypes, the final design to fix things was ready, and after a long search for companies who were able and willing to make the (narrow tolerances) replacement parts (and additive), the first working prototype, with complete satisfaction, was fully functional in July 2023.
-The system is performing excellent.
+The system is now performing excellent and reliable.